Church of San Buenaventura

-The Church of San Buenaventura is a former Roman Catholic church, located in Casablanca, Morocco.
+The Church of San Buenaventura is a former Roman Catholic church, located in the Medina of Casablanca, Morocco.
 The church was founded by Franciscans in c.
 1890.
 Built on territory Sultan Hassan I of Morocco granted to King Alfonso XII, it was the seat of the Spanish church in Casablanca from the late 19th century.

 It ceased to operate as a church in 1968, after which it hosted families in need.
 The Spanish Embassy ceded the property to the city of Casablanca.
 Around 2016, the 1250 m2 site was transformed into a cultural center serving the community of the Medina.